soniahooper/Covid19-Flu_Analytics/README.md

 # Covid19-Flu_Project
 Presented program provides visual analytics of the existing official public data about number of deaths from Covid19 (since the beginning of the pandemic until 6/26/2021) and from Influenza: Pneumonia (2018-2019) in each USA state.

+Program was created in PyCharm integrated development environment using Python3 and ElephantSQL PostgreSQL database hosting service.

 The original public data that used in the program was downloaded from the folowwing websites:
 - https://www.data.gov
 - https://www.cdc.gov